GMKAKISTOS/MariaDB_and_MongoDB_with_Python_programming_language/README.md

-# MariaDB and MongoDB with python
+# MariaDB and MongoDB with Python

 This project is a Python program designed to interact with both MariaDB and MongoDB databases providing a user-friendly menu interface to answer various questions derived from the Yelp dataset.
 The application facilitates data manipulation, querying and integration between different database systems.